 If the DNS already points to Netlify and the site works but SSL doesn’t then I would try deleting the inactive zone first (solution #1).
 I recommend that solution first because it will have no impact to your current DNS configuration (because what is being deleted is inactive).

 Using Netlify DNS does enable features like automatic SSL for branch subdomains.
 However, using Netlify DNS isn’t the only way to point a production domain to a Netlify site.

 You can also use the external DNS instructions and not use Netlify DNS at all.

-If that is your preferred solution, simply navigate the the DNS zone page for the custom domain at Netlify and use the “Delete DNS zone” at the bottom of the page to delete the zone.
+If that is your preferred solution, simply navigate the the DNS zone page for the production domain at Netlify and use the “Delete DNS zone” at the bottom of the page to delete the zone.

 Once this is done, the SSL certificate provisioning should be successful (as long as the external DNS instructions were followed).
-If it isn’t successful please create a new topic in #Netlify-support and let us know about it.
+If it isn’t successful please create a new topic in Support and let us know about it.